sefn/terminai/README.md

 If you use wofi, you can copy-paste the contents of .config/wofi to your home folder to make it look like the wofi screenshot below.
 In style.css, change <ABSOLUTE_PATH_TO_YOUR_HOME_DIR> to your home dir, e.g. /home/myuser.

+Note that wofi is optional, and any kind of menu tool could be used for the prompt.

 ## Screenshots

 wofi version of prompt dialog: